A-Herzog/MiniWarteschlangensimulator/desktop-app/HOWTO.md

 # How to build a desktop app of MiniWarteschlangensimulator

 MiniWarteschlangensimulator can be used as a web service.
-To use simulator just go to
+To use the simulator just go to

 **[a-herzog.github.io/MiniWarteschlangensimulator](https://a-herzog.github.io/MiniWarteschlangensimulator)**